Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 April 2025 22.30.06 UTC
+- WIB: Rabu, 23 April 2025 23.35.24 UTC
-- WITA: Rabu, 23 April 2025 23.30.06 UTC
+- WITA: Kamis, 24 April 2025 00.35.24 UTC
-- WIT: Kamis, 24 April 2025 00.30.06 UTC
+- WIT: Kamis, 24 April 2025 01.35.24 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: inspirational
+Kategori: friendship